Updated February 5, 2021

 - All employees who can work from home should continue to do so

-- Employees should wear face coverings over their nose and mouth when within 6-ft. of others (cloth masks preferred).
+- Employees should wear face coverings over their nose and mouth when within 6-ft. of others (at least two-ply cloth masks preferred).
 Exceptions may be made where accommodations are appropriate – see IDHR’s guidance

 - Social distance of at least 6-ft. should be maintained between non-household individuals